famutimine/describr/README.md

 **positive_class**: This is the response value for the primary outcome of interest.
 For instance, positive value for a Treatment cohort is 'Yes' or 1 otherwise 'No' or 0, respectively.
 Strings or integers are acceptable.

-**continuous_var_summary**: Users specifies measures of central tendency, only mean and median are acceptable.
+**continuous_var_summary**: User specifies measures of central tendency, only mean and median are acceptable.
 This parameter is case insensitive.

 #### Example usage of FindOutliers Class